dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 However, simply adding them to the provider list of the `@NgModule` classes didn't work.
 This was caused by the fact they were not used as a dependency by other services or components.
 Hence the lazy loading feature of the DI framework was preventing them from being instantiated.
-So instead of being lazy loaded, these providers needed be loaded on application startup immediately, or to put it in other words: they required *eager loading*.
+So instead of being lazy loaded, these providers needed to be loaded on application startup immediately, or to put it in other words: they required *eager loading*.
 In the next section, we'll look at how this can be accomplished with Angular 2 (and above).

 Eager loading through module classes